git-moss/DrivenByMoss-Documentation/Novation/Novation-Remote-SLmkI-mkII.md

 # Novation Remote SL MkI & MkII

-Support script for Novations' Remote MkII controller.
+Support script for Novation's Remote MkII controller.
 You can control track parameters, devices, transport, play the pads, start scenes and a step sequencer.

 ## Installation